ci-for-research/example-python-monte-carlo-pi/README.rst

 `Continuous Integration <https://en.wikipedia.org/wiki/Continuous_integration>`_ (**CI**) helps to automate the testing and delivery of scientific software tools.
 A **CI** is just a workflow that runs automatically 🤖 as a result of a certain action taken in the source code (e.g. a push, pull-request, etc.).

-In this repository there are stored 3 different configuration files for *Github Actions*, *Travis* and *Gitlab CI.*.
-These configuration files encodes the actions to perform with the code on a given architecture, like installing the library from scratch in a Ubuntu machine.
+This repository contains 3 different configuration files for *Github Actions*, *Travis* and *Gitlab CI*.
+These configuration files encode the actions to perform with the code on a given architecture, like installing the library from scratch in a Ubuntu machine.

 ###########################
 🛠️ Setting up a CI workflow